Beyond Burger Stock Is Soaring, But For Some Vegetarians, It's More Sizzle Than Steak

 Advertisement

-As investors clamor to get a piece of the Beyond Meat pie, its primary competitor, Impossible Foods, is struggling to keep up with the demand for its products, which are sold at major chains like White Castle and Burger King.
-Beyond Meat has already offered to step in and fulfill any orders Impossible can’t fill from restaurants — which means the faux-burger turf wars are officially on.
+As investors clamour to get a piece of the Beyond Meat pie, its primary competitor, Impossible Foods, is struggling to keep up with the demand for its products, which are sold at major chains like Burger King in the US (still waiting here BK!).
+Beyond Meat has already offered to step in and fulfil any orders Impossible can’t fill from restaurants — which means the faux-burger turf wars are officially on.
 But beyond the hype and buzz, how many people are actually making 21st century meat substitute a staple of their diet?

 While vegans and vegetarians are, for obvious reasons, a primary target audience for the products, some don’t seem to like them.
 It’s understandable — while many in the veg community forgo meat for ethical or health-related reasons, plenty of people just don’t care for the taste of it.
 So why would they want something that mimics that?